outpost91/advancement-tracker/readme.md

 In some cases, for instance when you are working on adding [web push notifications](https://developers.google.com/web/fundamentals/push-notifications/) or [background sync](https://developers.google.com/web/updates/2015/12/background-sync), both which require a Service Worker, it can be handy to be able to dev builds with a service worker.

-To do this with the Ionic PWA toolkit simply run `npm run devWithSW`.
+To do this with the Advancement Tracker PWA simply run `npm run devWithSW`.
 This will start a dev build, but with the Service Worker also getting livereloaded.

-## Lazy Loading Images

-Check out the `lazy-img` component in `src/components/lazy-img/lazy-img.tsx`.

 ## Unit Tests